cdds-ab/access-control-demo/README.md

 # Access Control System

-A professional RBAC (Role-Based Access Control) system implementing the **"Deny overrides Allow"** pattern - the gold standard in enterprise access control systems (Siemens SiPass, Lenel OnGuard, Genetec, Dormakaba).
+A professional RBAC (Role-Based Access Control) system implementing the **"Deny overrides Allow"** pattern with hierarchical permission inheritance - a model commonly used in enterprise access control systems like Lenel OnGuard, Genetec Security Center, and Siemens SiPass.

 ## Quick Start